appliedaistudio/maxwellai-dapp/docs/readme.md

 - **User Authentication**: The User Authentication processes, managed by `ui-auth.js`, allows login management, session management, and access level checks using PouchDB and bcrypt for a secure login system.

 ##### 5. **AI Integration**
-The `ai` directory contains the core AI functionalities, including scripts for managing AI conversations, configuring AI models, and interacting with large language models (LLMs).
+The `js/ai` directory contains the core AI functionalities, including scripts for managing AI conversations, configuring AI models, and interacting with large language models (LLMs).
 The PhysarAI module is the main AI component of the application, providing advanced AI capabilities such as natural language processing and knowledge management.

 ##### 6. **Security and Performance**
 The application leverages several key components to ensure security and optimal performance: